-Delhi HC overturns trial court order, frames charges against Shrajeel Imam, 8 others
+Delhi HC Overturns Trial Court Order, Frames Charges Against Shrajeel Imam, 8 Others

-New Delhi: The Delhi High Court on Tuesday partially set aside a trial court's order dated February 4, which had discharged the 11 accused, including Sharjeel Imam, Safoora Zargar and Asif Iqbal Tanha in the 2019 Jamia violence case.
+New Delhi: The Delhi High Court on Tuesday partially set aside a trial court's order dated February 4, which had discharged the 11 accused, including Shrajeel Imam, Asif Iqbal Tanha and Safoora Zargar in the 2019 Jamia violence case.

 This comes after the Delhi Police filed a revision petition against the trial court's order.